frederic-perez/AmE-dictionary/data/idioms.md

 __no small thing__
 __no sooner (do something) than (do something else)__ One action had just concluded when something else happened or began. _No sooner had I wrapped up the meeting than everyone bolted from their seats._
 __no spring chicken__ :two: No longer young or youthful.
 (A “spring chicken” refers to a young chicken.)
-__no strings attached__ :three: Free of conditions, limitations, obligations, etc. _The goodwill compensation comes with no strings attached._
+__no strings attached__ :four: Free of conditions, limitations, obligations, etc. _The goodwill compensation comes with no strings attached._
-__no sweat__
+__no sweat__ :dart::two::hammer:
 __no way__
 __no way, José__
 __no worries__ :four: No worries is an expression seen in Australian, British and New Zealand English meaning “do not worry about that”, “that’s all right”, or “sure thing.”
 It is similar to the American English _no problem._
 __no-brainer__ A very easy or obvious choice, decision, or solution.
 (So easy or obvious that it is humorously said to require no brain.) _The answer to the riddle was a total no-brainer—I don’t know why it took me so long to figure out!_
+__no-holds-barred__ :two::hammer: _No-holds-barred debates._ _We had a no-holds-barred relationship._
 __no-no__
 __nod off__ :dart:
 __nose into (something)__ To investigate something; to try to find information about something, especially private, secret, or sensitive matters. _The last thing we need right now are tax auditors nosing into our accounts._
-__not (one’s) first rodeo__ :two: One is experienced with a certain situation, especially in relation to potential pitfalls or deceitful practices by others. _Don’t think I’ll fall for that old trick.
+__not (one’s) first rodeo__ :three: One is experienced with a certain situation, especially in relation to potential pitfalls or deceitful practices by others. _Don’t think I’ll fall for that old trick.
 This isn’t my first rodeo, you know._
 __not a big deal__ It is often used to indicate that a problem or situation is minor and does not require excessive concern or attention.
 The phrase can also be used to minimize the impact of a negative event or to reassure someone that everything is fine.
 It can also be used to express nonchalance or indifference to a situation or event.
 __not a competition__
 __not a moment too soon__ At the last possible moment before it is too late; just in the nick of time. _The police arrived not a moment too soon, and the would-be burglar was apprehended before anything could be stolen._